 Contingency liquidity risk is assessed in the Group on the basis of several liquidity stress scenarios.
 The aim of the stress tests is to measure how the liquidity buffer of the Group evolves under stressed scenarios.
 For each scenario the evolution of the liquidity buffer is calculated: this is the amount of excess liquidity per time bucket.
 Excess liquidity is the amount of cash that is available which is not required to cover immediately maturing liabilities.
 The simulated liquidity buffer is the sum of two components: the expected cash evolution under stressed scenarios and the expected liquidity increasing actions under stressed scenarios.
 In essence, there are four different types of stress tests: K&H specific empirical scenario, 2013's Cyprus banking crisis inspired empirical scenario, Combined general market turmoil and Central Europe specific scenarios, and a reverse stress scenario.
-Under all scenarios the Group would achieve the internally set survival period of one month.
+Under all scenarios the Group would achieve the internally set survival period of one month and also the time to wall period is indicated which is sufficiently remote in each stress test.